 There are two ways to increase speed.
 One is to reduce the vertical hand motion.
 For grands, this can be reduced to less than the maximum keydrop because of their special repetition mechanism.
 Uprights will require a larger amplitude.
 This principle of increasing speed with decreasing amplitude can be demonstrated with a basketball or tennis ball.
 First, bounce (dribble) it up and down 2-3 feet; then gradually reduce this height.
 As you push the basketball lower, its bounce frequency will increase.
 This happens because the basketball bounces back when it hits the floor.
-In piano, your hand has to supply the bounce when it hits the bottom of the keydrop.
-For fast repeats, the bounce is a fast up and down snap of a loose wrist with the forearm moving very little, just as the basketball bounces off the floor and the hand.
+In piano, your hand has to supply the bounce when it hits the forearm moving very little, just as the basketball bounces off the floor and the hand.
 Practice this snap when practicing CC,CC.